 It's crucial to take all medications exactly as prescribed in order to treat temporary illnesses, manage chronic conditions, and maintain your overall well-being.
-However, studies have shown that roughly half of all prescription medicines are not taken as instructed.
-And up to 30 percent of prescriptions never actually get filled.2
+However, an article in Today's Geriatric Medicine showed that roughly half of all prescription medicines are not taken as instructed.
+And up to 30 percent of prescriptions never actually get filled.

 Seniors fail to take their meds properly for a variety of reasons: